juijeong8324/juijeong8324/README.md

 ### Introduce
 Hi there~ I am Uijeong Jeon!
-I am interested in every development skills!
+I am interested in Backend, Cloud, AI(actually.. every development skills 😂)
-(I'll decide on my field soon..😂)
+**Motto : Is it possible?:question: I will make it possible.:exclamation:**

 <br>